finos/perspective/docs/md/python.md

 to your object as an unsigned 64-bit integer (e.g. a pointer), and uses  `__repr__` (or `_psp_repr` if implemented) to represent the object.

-You can customize how perspective extracts data from your objects by implementing these two methods into your object:
+You can customize how Perspective extracts data from your objects by implementing these two methods into your object:

 - `_psp_repr_`: Since `__repr__` can only return strings, this lets you return other values
-- `_psp_dtype_`: perpspective will look at this to determine how to cast your objects' repr.
+- `_psp_dtype_`: Perpspective will look at this to determine how to cast your objects' repr.

 #### Time Zone Handling

 - ["Naive"](https://docs.python.org/3/library/datetime.html#aware-and-naive-objects)
   datetimes are assumed to be local time.
 - ["Aware"](https://docs.python.org/3/library/datetime.html#aware-and-naive-objects)
-  datetimes use the timezone specified in the `tzinfo`.
+  datetimes use the time zone specified in the `tzinfo`.

-All `datetime` columns (regardless of input timezone) are output to the user as `datetime.datetime` objects in _local time_ according to the Python runtime.
+All `datetime` columns (regardless of input time zone) are output to the user as `datetime.datetime` objects in _local time_ according to the Python runtime.

-This behavior is consistent with Perspective's behavior in Javascript.
+This behavior is consistent with Perspective's behavior in JavaScript.
 For more details, see this in-depth [explanation](https://github.com/finos/perspective/pull/867) of `perspective-python` semantics around time zone handling.